 d) In an interchurch marriage, the custom is to have the wedding liturgy only, without the celebration of the Eucharist.
 However, this may be discussed further with the priest.

 If you are registered or reside within the boundaries of St. Augustine’s Parish and plan on getting married in another church (Catholic or otherwise) anywhere in the world, the marriage documentation must be completed here, at your parish of residency.
 This parish will be responsible for getting the documentation to the church of the wedding.
 There is a $50 fee to process the paper work.
 Well in advance of the wedding date, contact the priest/minister of the Church where you are getting married, to plan your wedding ceremony and set a date for the rehearsal; and contact this parish to begin the paperwork.
 Conversely, if you are not registered with the parish, or reside outside its boundaries, the required documentation must be done by your home parish.
 Non-parishioner weddings are done for pastoral reasons and a reference from the home parish is expected.

 It is the couple’s responsibility to help prepare their wedding liturgy with the priest or deacon who will preside.
 Booklets are available to guide you through the service and assist you with selecting the required readings and prayers.
 The wedding rehearsal takes place at a convenient time with the presider—at least two weeks prior to the day.

-It is required to have two witnesses (maid/matron of honour & best man).
-Additional bridesmaids and groomsmen can be then be chosen, but you are encouraged to keep the wedding party reasonably small..
+Two witnesses (usually the maid/matron of honour & best man) are required.
+Additional bridesmaids and groomsmen can be then be chosen, but you are encouraged to keep the wedding party reasonably small.
 All, including bride & groom, should be respectfully dressed—shoulders covered, and hemlines below the knee.
 Please do not change the witnesses at the last minute as that demands a change in documents that have already been prepared.